 - He can identify when he pees and poops

-- Your child asks to go to the potty
+- Your child asks to go potty

 Respect the child's learning rhythm